Kamaro-Engineering/kamaro-container/README.md

 #### Building an image

-Docker containers are always based on an image. `melodic/` contains build instructions for an image based on bionic, which will contain ROS and dependencies for our robot.
+Docker containers are always based on an image. `foxy/` contains build instructions for an image based on Ubuntu Focal, which will contain ROS-noetic, ROS2-foxy and dependencies for our robot. `melodic/` contains build instructions for melodic based on bionic, but is deprecated in favor of foxy/noetic.

 To build that image, simply run:
 ```